Skip to main content Link Search Menu Expand Document (external link)

 • Mealy Machine: The output depends on both the current state and the input.
 This generally allows for more reactive outputs and can reduce the number of states needed.

-The reason that this classic problem cannot be solved by an FSM is because it requires arbitrarily many states, simply because we do not know (prior) how many parenthesis are there to check, or how many will be left balanced or unbalanced.
+4. Limitations of FSM: FSM cannot solve problems that require infinitely many number of states in theory.
+For instance, it cannot solve arbitrary parenthesis checker problem because we do not know (prior) how many parenthesis are there to check, or how many will be left balanced or unbalanced.

 By definition, an FSM needs a finite amount of states.
 It is able to implement only tasks that require finite states, such as implementing junction traffic lights, line following robots, etc, but not tasks that requires arbitrarily many number of states (i.e: states that depend on input length for example).